🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ R_H = \frac{n_h \mu_h^2 - n_e \mu_e^2}{e(n_h \mu_h + n_e \mu_e)^2} $$

-Physical Interpretation:
+Physical interpretation:

-Code Example 2-4: Fitting of Two-Band Model
+Code Example 2-4: Fitting the Two-Band Model

 import numpy as np